-23 Cool Things to Do in Savannah On Your Georgia Vacation
+23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

-Roaming around Georgia on a road trip?
-Be sure to carve out a few days to comb through all the fun things to do in Savannah, GA.
+Roaming around the Southeast USA on a road trip?
+Carve out a few days to comb through all the fun things to do in Savannah, GA.
 Nicknamed the “Hostess City of the South,” Georgia’s second-biggest city is famed for its Southern hospitality and historic charms.
+And on our time-crunched visit, the city quickly became one of our favorite stops along the East Coast.

 Savannah Historic District

-Whether you’re visiting Savannah in one day or a week, the highlight of your trip will be roaming around the Savannah Historic District.
+Whether we were visiting Savannah in one day or a week, the highlight of our trip would be roaming around the Savannah Historic District.
 Dating back to the 18th century, Savannah’s historic center is as charming as its age hints.
-Much like in other southern cities such as Charleston, the Historic District shows off some of the finest architecture in the USA.
+Much like in other southern cities we explored on our road trip, like Charleston, Savannah’s Historic District shows off some of the finest architecture in the USA.

 The planned district is laid out in a grid pattern, with cobblestone streets and leafy avenues dotted by 22 historic city squares and antebellum houses.
-Among these historic streets, you’ll unearth many of the city’s top attractions.
+Strolling along these historic streets on our visit, we unearthed many of the city’s top attractions.

 Historic District

 History buffs should focus their ramblings on the area’s historic homes.
-With their period furnishings, the mansions step back into the city’s rich history as an important river trading port.
+With their period furnishings, these beautiful mansions step back into the city’s rich history as an important river trading port.

 Forsyth Park

 Need a break from walking around the Historic District?
 Take off a load in Forsyth Park.
-Located on the southern edge of the historic center, the 30-acre public park is one of the city’s most popular green spaces.
+Located on the southern edge of the historic center, the 30-acre public park is one of the city’s most popular green spaces, and one of the most beautiful spots we wandered around in the city center.

-Join in on all the action starting with its majestic centerpiece fountain.
-Built in 1858, the fountain was designed as an ode to Paris’s Place de la Concord.
-As you marvel at the fountain’s intricate design, artists & street performers entertain onlookers.
+Join in on all the action, starting with its majestic centerpiece fountain.
+Built in 1858, the fountain was designed as an ode to Paris’s Place de la Concorde.
+As we marveled at the fountain’s intricate design, we were regaled by artists and street performers entertaining the onlookers.

 Forsyth Park

 The walking paths at Forsyth Park are flanked by weeping moss-covered oaks.
-On a summer day, you’ll enjoy the time out from the hot Georgia sun in the shade.
+Although we were visiting in late spring, we could imagine that on a summer day, it would be a great spot to get time out from the hot Georgia sun in the shade.

-From Forsyth Park, you can head north on Bull Street to explore the city’s most beautiful squares.
-As you walk northward, look out for Monterey Square, Madison Square, and Chippewa Square.
+From Forsyth Park, we suggest heading north on Bull Street to explore more of the city’s beautiful squares.
+Walking northward, look out for Monterey Square, Madison Square, and Chippewa Square.

 On the way, you’ll also spot a few more historic houses, including the Mercer-Williams House Museum.
 (Keep reading to learn more…)